highFreqSurfer/rename_with_ffprobe_metadata/README.md

 How to:

 1. clone this repo
-2. chmod +x main.js
+2. chmod +x main.ts
-3. ./main.mjs filename [ --dryrun ]
+3. ./main.ts filename [ --dryrun ]